Mullineux map: $d$-balanced partitions and $d$-runner matrices: Introduction

 Again, the proof of \Cref{th:max to min} is divided into two parts.
-In \Cref{le:dominance} we see that the set $E_{\mathcal{R}}(\gamma)$ has, in fact, a unique maximal element in the dominance order even when $\mathcal{R}$ has no $0$ in its first row, and, under a minor assumption that $\mathcal{R}$ contains $0$ in \emph{each} of its rows, it also has a unique minimal element in the dominance order.
-The `moreover' part of \Cref{th:max to min} (which is, despite the label `moreover', the more interesting part of \Cref{th:max to min}) is proved below.
-It follows easily from \Cref{th:Mullineuxbalanced} after applying the second of the next two surprising combinatorial results which describe the maximal and the minimal element of $E_{\mathcal{R}}(\gamma)$ using partitions from \Cref{de:partitions}.
-They also provide algorithms to find these extremal elements of $E_{\mathcal{R}}(\gamma)$; see the end of \Cref{se:unbalances}.
+In \Cref{le:dominance} we see that the set $\mathcal{E}_{\mathcal{R}}(\gamma)$ has, in fact, a unique maximal element in the dominance order even when $\mathcal{R}$ has a row with no $0$, and, under the minor assumption that $\mathcal{R}$ contains $0$ in each of its rows, it also has a unique minimal element in the dominance order.
+The `moreover' part of \Cref{th:max to min} (which is, despite the label `moreover', the more substantial part of \Cref{th:max to min}) is proved below.
+It follows easily from \Cref{th:Mullineuxbalanced} after applying the next two surprising combinatorial results which describe the maximal and the minimal element of $\mathcal{E}_{\mathcal{R}}(\gamma)$ using partitions from \Cref{de:partitions}.
+The first result also justifies that the assumption in \Cref{th:max to min} that $\lambda$ is $d$-balanced is sensible (and shows that it is \emph{not} needed if $d=2$), and both results provide algorithms to find these extremal elements of $\mathcal{E}_{\mathcal{R}}(\gamma)$; see the paragraph after \Cref{le:dominance}.